cr0sis/yeetlight/README.md

 # yeetlight
-A python GUI script to control Yeelight (xiaomi) smartbulbs
+A python GUI script with multi bulb profile support, to control Yeelight (xiaomi) smartbulbs.

 This is a very early draft with just 4 options, which I use the most.
 See todo.txt for more information.